google/WebFundamentals/src/site/resources/styleguide/written.markdown

   * Bad: "Input handling"

 ### Headlines within articles
-  * Sentence case for headlines in articles: "Use placeholders
+  * Sentence case for headlines in articles: "Use placeholders"

 ## Linking to external articles
   * Related reading to our articles: Add them in
   * Related reading to external: Use only when necessary.

+## "Mobile" vs. "multi-device" vs "multi-screen" vs "mobile-only" vs "mobile-first"
+  * Use "multi-device" for consistency expect when a different term is needed for precision.

 ## Article length
   * _need content here_